-The reference here is made to the stereotype of Germans as serious and efficient people.
+The reference here is to the stereotype of Germans as efficient yet serious people.

-‘PenalTea’ has the word tea in it but it also refers to penalties in the game of football.
+‘PenalTea’ has the word tea in it, but it also refers to penalties in the sport of football.

 - What’s a German’s favorite number?
 Nein!

 - A German and an American decide to build houses.
 They compete on who will finish first.
-A week later, the American announces, ‘Only 7 days, and I’m done!’
-His German friend also announces excitedly, ‘Only 7 more forms to fill out and then I can get started?”
+A week later, the American announces, “Only seven days, and I’m done!”
+His German friend also announces excitedly, “Only seven more forms to fill out, and then I can get started!”

-The joke alludes to the Germans love for bureaucracy hence why the German is still filling forms for approval of the construction.
+The joke alludes to the Germans’ love for bureaucracy hence why the German is still filling out forms for approval of the construction.

-Low is the name of their longest-serving coach of the German football team.
-So this joke is a wordplay on his name and it also shows the magnitude of the loss.
+Joachim Löw is the name of the longest-serving coach of the German football team.
+So this joke is a wordplay on his name, and it also highlights the magnitude of the loss.

-The time indicated is nine PM while the word ‘nein’ sounds similar.
-‘Nein’ also means ‘no’ in Germany so the speaker could be playing with the two in this German joke.
+The time indicated is 9 p.m., while the word ‘nein’ sounds similar.
+‘Nein’ also means ‘no’ in German, so the speaker could be playing with the two in this German joke.

-- I’m not a big fan of the tea in Germany.
-Over there it’s “Der Tee”
+- I’m not a big fan of tea in Germany.
+Over there, it’s “Der Tee.”

 The words ‘Der Tee’ could be misconstrued to mean dirty.